Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 Book a Future Disney Cruise Onboard for a Discount

-Once you’re onboard and enjoying the cruise, you can lock in savings on a future sailing through Disney’s Placeholder Offer.
+Once you’re onboard and already thinking about coming back, you can lock in savings on a future sailing through Disney’s Placeholder Offer.

 What you need to know: